haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     In normal mode
     ==============

-    :23,30m200  -- move section of code to another line.
+    :23,30m200  -- move a section of code to another line.

-    df, (reverse dF,)   -- delete all characters till , one the current line.
+    df, (reverse dF,)   -- delete all characters till , on the current line.

-    I  -- go your cursor to beginning of the line as insert mode.
+    I  -- go to beginning of the line as insert mode.

-    $   -- in command mode, go to
+    $   -- in command mode, go to end of the line.

     gg  -- go to beginning of the file

     G  -- go to end of the file.

-    CTRL + o, CTRL + i  -- Jump list back and forward, very useful.
+    CTRL + o, CTRL + i  -- Jumps back and forward, very useful.

     CTRL + h/j/k/l  -- move the control to different split windows and MinibuferExplorer.